Bettino Craxi: Facing the judges

 The judges in Milan were put under scrutiny several times by different governments, especially Silvio Berlusconi's first government in 1994, but no evidence of any misconduct was ever found.
 Furthermore, public opinion was much less concerned about foreign financing than about the misappropriation of their money by corrupt politicians.
 In the end, the Socialist party went from 14% of the vote to a virtual nil.
 An ironic note was that the disgraced remnant of the party was excluded from Parliament by the minimum 4% threshold introduced by Craxi himself during one of his previous governments.

 During the Mani pulite period, Craxi tried to use a daring defence tactic: he maintained that all parties needed and took money illegally, however they could get it, to finance their activities.
 His defence was therefore not to declare himself innocent, but everybody guilty.
-While this was basically the truth, most citizens distrusted politicians, and Craxi's defence got no sympathy by the citizens and may have even served to enrage them further.
+While this was basically the truth, most citizens distrusted politicians, and Craxi's defence got no sympathy from the citizens and may have even served to enrage them further.
 Some bribes didn't go to the parties at all.
-They went to the personal wallets of the politician who happened to take them.
+They went to the personal wallets of the politicians who happened to take them.

 In 2012, Di Pietro admitted that Craxi was right when during the Enimont trials he accused the PCI to have received illegal funding from the Soviet Union.
 Craxi's sentences seemed to him "criminally relevant", but Di Pietro omitted to investigate that crime.